zhiyan114/SecureMessage/README.md

 # What is SecureMessage?
 A software that is used to encrypt your communication message.
 It's small and simple (maybe bigger because I used QT).
+# Planned Update
+- [ ] Using RSA to encrypt data (i.e. Encrypt your data using both AES and RSA by only using your RSA public key)
+- [ ] Recovery Public key using a private key
+- [ ] RSA key encryption